ptorres-rise8/GRC-Playground/Policy-As-Code/IAM-Policy-Audits/readme.md

 How it usually happens:
 - Developers write “quick and dirty” IAM policies with `*` actions and resources
 - There’s no automated check in the CI/CD pipeline
-- The policy is deployed to production—and now it’s open season
+- The policy is deployed to production and now it’s open season

 ### Root Cause: